Jinyi6/Jinyi6.github.io/content/authors/admin/_index.md

 ## About Me

-Jinyi is currently pursuing a Ph.D. at Tianjin University under the supervision of Professor Jianye Hao, as a member of the [Deep Reinforcement Learning (DRL) Laboratory](http://www.icdai.org/).
+Jinyi Liu (刘金毅) is currently pursuing a Ph.D. at Tianjin University, China under the supervision of Professor Jianye Hao, as a member of the [Deep Reinforcement Learning (DRL) Laboratory](http://www.icdai.org/).
 His research interests primarily focus on **Deep Reinforcement Learning**, **Large Language Models (LLMs)**, and **LLM Agents**.
 His work aims to explore synergies between decision-making frameworks and language-based AI systems, advancing applications in autonomous reasoning and human-AI collaboration.